Here are some of the most common questions we hear about our loans and the world of property finance.

 We can lend from £50,000 to £5 million, depending on the value of the property offered as security.

-We lend up to 70% of the 90 day market value of the property, but we can lend up to 75% in some cases.
+We lend up to 70% of the 90 day market value of the property.

 Fast.
-We’ve been known to complete loans, from first enquiry to approval, within 24 hours.
+We’ve been known to approve loans, from first enquiry, within 24 hours.

 A monthly rate from 0.75% will be chargeable on the amount borrowed.
 However rates are subject to change and will increase or decrease in line with movements in 3m LIBOR(The London Inter Bank Offered Rate For Three Month Sterling Deposit).
 Rates will be adjusted on each monthly anniversary of the facility.
 The overall cost for comparison is 10.6% APR.